jin/scheme.ml/README.md

 In the order of features I want to look into.

-- [ ] Separation of eval logic from lexer/parser more
+- [ ] More separation of eval logic from lexer/parser
 - [x] Binary should accept filenames and not read from STDIN
 - [ ] `cond`
 - [ ] Lambdas